Decoding algorithms for surface codes: The surface Codes

 Surface codes are a family of quantum error correcting codes in which the information of logical qubits is mapped to a set of physical qubits, commonly named as data qubits, which are displayed in a lattice array.
 Moreover, the measurement qubits that are used to measure the checks are also displayed within the lattice.
 Alexei Kitaev first proposed the concept of surface codes in his prominent work \cite{kitaev}, where the qubits were displayed in a torus-shaped lattice.
 This toric code has periodic boundary conditions and it is able to protect two logical qubits.
 Nevertheless, such toric displacement of the qubits makes the hardware implementation and logical qubit connectivity complicated \cite{lattice} since many experimental implementations such as superconducting hardware, for example, may require the system to be placed in a two-dimensional lattice.
 Thus, the so called planar code encoding a single logical qubit is obtained by stripping the periodic boundary conditions from the toric code \cite{fowlerReview,kitPlanar}.
 Specifically, it will be a $[[d^2+(d-1)^2,1,d]]$ QECC.
 Furthermore, the number of data and measurement qubits used for protecting the single logical qubit can be lowered down, i.e. the rate of the code can be increased\footnote{The rate of a quantum error correction code is defined as the ratio between the number of logical qubits and the number of physical qubits, i.e. $R_\mathrm{Q}=k/n$}, by considering a specific set of data qubits and checks within the planar code.
 The obtained code is usually known as the rotated planar code, which will be a $[[d^2,1,d]]$ \cite{surfaceInt4}.
-FIG.\ref{planarcode} shows a distance 7 planar code where the dashed lines indicate the subset of qubits that form the rotated planar code with the same distance.
-In this this review we will consider the rotated planar code in a square lattice with Calderbank-Shor-Steane (CSS) structure \footnote{CSS codes refer to stabilizer codes admitting a set of generators that are either $X$ or $Z$-check operators.
+FIG. \ref{planarcode} shows a distance-7 planar code where the dashed lines indicate the subset of qubits that form the rotated planar code with the same distance.
+In this tutorial we will consider the rotated planar code in a square lattice with Calderbank-Shor-Steane (CSS) structure \footnote{CSS codes refer to stabilizer codes admitting a set of generators that are either $X$ or $Z$-check operators.
 This means that the check operators will consist of either tensor products of identities with $X$ or with $Z$ operators exclusively \cite{CalSho,Steane}.} due to its practicality and relevance at the time of writing.
 Note that this code is the one that has been recently implemented experimentally by Wallraff's group at ETH Zurich \cite{wallraffSurf} and by the Google Quantum AI team \cite{googleSurf}.
-Nevertheless, the decoding methods discussed in this review apply for all surface codes including the tailored versions proposed through the past years \cite{xzzx, tuckettxy, fragile, recMWPM} or the different lattices considered \cite{surfaceInt4,heavyhexagon,lattices}.
+Nevertheless, the decoding methods discussed in this tutorial apply for all surface codes including the tailored versions proposed through the past years \cite{xzzx, tuckettxy, fragile, recMWPM} or the different lattices considered \cite{surfaceInt4,heavyhexagon,lattices}.
+From here through the end of the review, we will use the terms rotated planar code and rotated code interchangeably so as not to sound repetitive.